KfWorkExp/PythonTurtleBasics/README.md

 ## Challenges

-1) Take the code in TurtleBasic.py and turn it into something prettier?
+1) Take the code in TurtleBasic.py and change it to draw something prettier.
       - Try changing  the start point and turn before drawing each time
       - Experiment with pen colours and fill.
 What cool effects can you create?

 2) Can you figure out how to draw some other basic shapes?
       - Triangle (3 sides, internal angles 60 degrees)
       - Pentagon (5 sides, internal angles 108 degrees)
       - Hexagon (6 sides, internal angles 120 degrees)
       - Octagon (8 sides, internal angles 135 degrees)

 3) Try making some more complex drawings for example:
       - A house, spiders web, tree or animal
       - Draw letters to spell your name or a simple word
       - Create a 3-dimensional object such as a cube or a pyramid.

-4) Can you make the code from 3 generic so that the user inputs a number of sides and it calculates how to draw the required shape?
+5) Can you make the code from 3 generic so that the user inputs a number of sides and it calculates how to draw the required shape?

 ## Turtle Commands